goyamamoto/effetune/docs/plugins/others.md

   - Sawtooth wave for bright timbres
   - White noise for system testing
   - Pink noise for acoustic measurements
+- Pulsed operation mode for burst testing and intermittent signals

 ### Parameters
 - **Frequency (Hz)** - Controls the pitch of the generated tone (20 Hz to 96 kHz)